 Now for the part about Mercury

 Here I am, someone that knows very little about health at the time, taking some weird brown liquid, and starting to feel unwell again.
 What the heck do I do now?
-Unfortunately, this is where I lost a lot of faith in the iodine community, and see others running into the same situation.
+Unfortunately, this is where I lost a lot of faith in the iodine community, and have seen others run into a similar situation.

-If someone goes into most of the iodine groups and says “I’ve been taking iodine for a few months, I was feeling great at first, but now I don’t feel so great, what should I do?”, most people will say “take more iodine” and some people will say “take a lot more iodine”.
-For some people, that do not have a potent toxin like mercury tucked away, this may work out for them.
-But for people like myself that have some type of life-long toxin stored who-knows-where, this can be rather dangerous.
+If someone goes into most of the iodine groups and says “I’ve been taking iodine for a few months, I was feeling great at first, but now I don’t feel so great, what should I do?”, most people say “take more iodine” and some people will say “take a lot more iodine”.

-I didn’t have many options other than to try these “magical” higher doses in hopes that I would get around some debilitating brain fog etc. So I went from the 30-35mg per day, which is where I started running into trouble, and jumped to 50mg, and then added 50mg pretty much each day for about a week.
-I figure I took close to 1500mg within that week and finally decided to stop because I didn’t feel any benefits, and just felt more fog.
+I didn’t have many options other than to try these magical higher doses in hopes that I would get around some debilitating brain fog etc. So I went from the 30-35mg per day, which is where I started running into trouble, and jumped to 50mg, and then added 50mg pretty much each day for about a week.
+I figure I consumed anywhere from 1500mg to 2000mg total within that week and finally decided to stop because I didn’t feel any benefits, and just felt more fog.

 - MSM Powder https://amzn.to/2ypy5o4

 - Black Himalayan Salt https://amzn.to/3cA5Rph

 - Onions, garlic, leeks, shallots, chives, broccoli, cauliflower, cabbage and brussels sprouts, kale, callaloo, spinach, asparagus, okra, lettuce, sweet corn, eggplant, beans, fruits, meats, eggs and nuts.